designRateConverter

 Tolerance=0,Verbose=true)

 Allow a tolerance of 220 Hz.
-The function now uses an effective conversion ratio of 11:12 which has less computational complexity.
+The function now uses a conversion ratio of 11:12 which has less computational complexity.

 designApproximateRate = designRateConverter(InputSampleRate=48e3,OutputSampleRate=44.1e3,...